-This section explains the activities which are covered by temporary use bans (TUBS) under the Flood and Water Management Act 2010.
-We have taken account of the Water UK Code of Practice3, which was developed in light of the lessons learned from the restrictions imposed during the 2011-2012 drought.
+This section explains the activities which are covered by temporary use bans (TUBS) under the Water Use (Temporary Bans) Order 2010 and Drought Direction 2011.
+We have taken account of the Water UK Code of Practice6, which was originally developed in light of the lessons learned from the restrictions imposed during the 2011-2012 drought and was updated in 2023 following the introduction of TUBs by several water companies in 2022.
 It also takes account of the work undertaken by WRSE to ensure alignment between companies when implementing a TUB.
-The discretionary exceptions we would apply when implementing a TUB have been agreed by the companies within WRSE, and these are set out below.
+The discretionary non-statutory exceptions we would plan to apply when implementing a TUB have been agreed by the companies within WRSE, and these are set out below.
 Table 10 lists the restriction categories that may be used to manage a drought if temporary bans on water usage are imposed.
-This document is currently being updated following the introduction of TUB's by several water companies in 2022
+This document is currently being updated following the introduction of TUB's by several water companies in 2022.